 Online Therapy for Eating Disorders, Obsessive Compulsive Disorder + Anxiety

 Are you sick and tired of struggling alone?
 Feel like there is no way out of your eating disorder or obsessive compulsive disorder?
 Do you feel trapped in and scared of your own mind?
-Both of these mental health conditions include high amounts of anxiety that tend to impact daily functioning.
-As an anti-oppression therapists, we tailor our approach to fit your individual needs, explore systemic issues contributing to your distress and believe our relationship is one of the most important components to your healing.
+Both of these mental health conditions include high amounts of anxiety, obsessive thoughts and rituals that tend to impact daily functioning.
+As anti-oppression therapists, we tailor our approach to fit your individual needs, explore systemic issues contributing to your distress and believe our relationship is one of the most important components to your healing.
 We have years of professional experience in a variety of settings including outpatient, inpatient, residential treatment centers, schools and private practice.
+We are up to date with the latest treatment and research for Eating Disorders in order to provide you the best quality care.
 We have been through recovery from eating disorders and body image ourselves, which helps our clients feel like they can relate.
-We feel this is crucial to acknowledge in order to break down the inherent power dynamic in therapist-client relationships and help my clients feel a sense of safety and trust.
-We know first hand what it's like to struggle and it's our mission to help every client we serve find the same freedom we have.
+Although no two recovery journeys are the same, we deeply empathize with anyone struggling.
+It's our mission to help every client we serve find the same freedom we have.

 About Eating Disorder & OCD Therapy